How to Start Your Own LLC in Florida - Complete Guide

 Default Tax Treatment

-Single-Member LLC: Taxed as sole proprietorship; self-employment taxes apply.
+Single-Member LLC: This is taxed as a sole proprietorship; payment of self-employment taxes.

-Multi-Member LLC: Taxed as partnership; Form 1065; self-employment taxes apply.
+Multi-Member LLC: Taxed as a partnership; 1065-K; self-employment taxes are paid.

 Corporate Election

-C-Corp: Corporate tax 5.5%; dividends subject to federal tax
+C-Corp: Corporate tax 5.5; Tax on dividend is subject to federal tax.

 Open a Business Bank Account